Are you waking up exhausted and under the cranky glare of your partner? If so, and there’s no easy way to say this, you are probably snoring.

 Earplugs: just make sure to pick a product designed for sleeping, as these will be the most comfortable to wear while blocking out snoring sounds.

-White noise machine: snoring frequencies and white noise frequencies tend to blend together, so the actual sound of snoring may become less intrusive.
+White noise machine: snoring and white noise frequencies tend to blend together, so the actual sound of snoring may become less intrusive.

 Frequently asked questions